labscript-suite/labscript-suite/README.md

         └── user_devices/
 ```

-This structure is created by calling the command `labscript-profile-create`.

-in a terminal after installing `labscript-utils` (per the [installation instructions](http://docs.labscriptsuite.org/en/latest/installation#regular-installation-from-the-python-package-index)).
+This structure is created by calling the command `labscript-profile-create` in a terminal after installing `labscript-utils` (per the [installation instructions](http://docs.labscriptsuite.org/en/latest/installation#regular-installation-from-the-python-package-index)).

 _Note:_ As of [labscript-suite/labscript-utils#37](https://github.com/labscript-suite/labscript-utils/issues/37) this can be the same directory as an editable installation.

-### Application shortcuts

-Operating-system menu shortcuts, correct taskbar behaviour, and environment activation for the Python GUI applications (blacs, lyse, runmanager, and runviewer) is now handled by a standalone Python package [desktop-app](https://github.com/chrisjbillington/desktop-app) (per installation instructions above).
-This currently supports Windows and Linux (Mac OS X support is forthcoming).

 ### Secure communication

 Interprocess communication between components of the *labscript suite* is based on the [ZeroMQ](https://zeromq.org) (ZMQ) messaging protocol.
 We have supported secure interprocess communication via encrypted ZMQ messaging since February 2019 (labscript-utils 2.11.0).

 As of labscript-utils 2.16.0, **encryted interprocess communication will be the default**.
-If you haven't already, this means you'll need to create a new shared secret(or [pre-shared key](https://en.wikipedia.org/wiki/Pre-shared_key)) as follows:
+If you haven't already, this means you'll need to create a new shared secret (or [pre-shared key](https://en.wikipedia.org/wiki/Pre-shared_key)) as follows:

 1. Run `python -m zprocess.makesecret` from the labconfig directory.